Remote work does not present as much of a technological challenge as it would have just ten years ago.

 Asynchronous communication is just a newfangled term for an old-fashioned idea: writing and sending a message without the expectation of receiving an instantaneous reply.

 No video conferencing, no notifications, and no real-time groupthink.
 Crazy idea, right?

-In a time of one-line emails and Slack streams of consciousness, it certainly seems that way.
+It seems that way in a time of one-line emails and Slack streams of consciousness.

 Technically speaking, asynchronous communication is the intermittent communication of data between computers and devices.
 Systems place a ‘start’ and ‘stop’ bit before and after each piece of data.

 We don’t deal in technicalities, but the analogy carries over.
 For you and your team, asynchronous communication simply means the ability to communicate in stops and starts.
 With the space between, you’ll be able to sort through the noise, make time for organization and proceed with clarity.

 Asynchronous communication is:

 - Putting together a project brief